Assessment of Optometric Competence PG (10330.1)

 Required IT skills

 The unit involves the use of UC Learn Canvas, library searching skills, Microsoft Office Suite and online presentation skills.

 This unit also involves online meetings in real time using the Virtual Room in the UC Learn teaching site.
-The Virtual Room allows students to communicate in real time with their lecturer and other students.
-Students will need a microphone to participate verbally.
+The Virtual Room allows students to communicate in real time with their lecturer/instructor, and other students.
+Students will need a web camera and a microphone to participate verbally.
 For best audio quality, a microphone and speaker headset are recommended.
 Students are advised to go to the Virtual Room in the UC Learn site and 'Join Course Room' for more information and testing their computer.
 This will trigger a tutorial to help the student familiarise with the functionality of the Virtual Room.

 Costs associated with clinical placements include but are not limited to: